L1 Visa USA Attorney

-The L-1 is a non-immigrant visa which allows foreign companies to temporarily transfer executives and managers (L-1A) and technical personnel having “specialized knowledge” (L-1B) to affiliates or subsidiaries in the United States.
+The L-1 is a non-immigrant visa that allows foreign companies to temporarily transfer executives and managers (L-1A) and technical personnel having “specialized knowledge” (L-1B) to affiliates or subsidiaries in the United States.
 Executives and managers who qualify for L-1A status are also in a position to qualify for permanent residence under the employment-based first preference immigrant category.

 In order to qualify for the visa category, the foreign-based employee must establish that he or she has worked in an executive, managerial or specialized knowledge capacity abroad for a continuous period of one (1) year within the last three (3) years.
-The foreign-based employee must also document that he or she is entering the United States to work for the same company or a parent, affiliate or subsidiary thereof, in an executive, managerial or specialized knowledge capacity.
+The foreign-based employee must also document that he or she is entering the United States to work for the same company or a parent, affiliate, or subsidiary thereof, in an executive, managerial or specialized knowledge capacity.
 The following definitions are therefore relevant:

-- The definition of “executive capacity” requires the executive to primarily direct the management of the organization or a major component or function thereof, establish goals or policies relating thereto; exercise wide latitude in discretionary decision-making; generally supervise the work of other employees in supervisory or managerial positions; and receive only general supervision from higher level executives, the board of directors or the shareholders of the company
+- The definition of “executive capacity” requires the executive to primarily direct the management of the organization or a major component or function thereof, establish goals or policies relating thereto; exercise wide latitude in discretionary decision-making; generally, supervise the work of other employees in supervisory or managerial positions; and receive only general supervision from higher-level executives, the board of directors or the shareholders of the company

-- The definition of “managerial capacity” requires the manager to primarily direct the organization, a recognized department or subdivision thereof or an essential function of the organization, control the work of other professional, supervisory, or managerial employees, exercise authority to hire and fire personnel; and exercise discretionary authority over day-to-day operations.
+- The definition of “managerial capacity” requires the manager to primarily direct the organization, a recognized department or subdivision thereof or an essential function of the organization, control the work of other professionals, supervisory, or managerial employees, exercise authority to hire and fire personnel; and exercise discretionary authority over day-to-day operations.

 - “Specialized knowledge” is defined as special knowledge possessed by an individual regarding the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures, the knowledge is valuable to the employer’s knowledge of foreign operating conditions, the individual has been employed as key personnel abroad with significant assignment completed to enhance the employer’s productivity, competitiveness, image or financial positions, and possesses knowledge that’s can be gained only through extensive prior experience with that employer.